KoniHD/yolov9/LRZ-AI-Systems/Instructions.md

 The actual work is then performed on different server nodes if you use the [command line execution](#work-with-command-line-for-interactive-job-execution).

 *Note:* if you have access to the previously described DSS I'd recommend creating a symbolic link from your DSS storage to your `$HOME` directory for easier use. \
-This can be done via
+This can be done via:
 ```
 ln -s /dss/dssfs04/<your_dir_path> <link_name>
 ```